sakhileln/smart-meeting-companion/README.md

 # 🧠 Smart Meeting Companion

-n AI-powered mobile app that helps users turn meeting audio into actionable insights.
+AI-powered mobile app that helps users turn meeting audio into actionable insights.
 Upload or record meetings, get automated transcripts, summaries, and key action items—all in one place.

 ## 📌 Overview
 **Smart Meeting Companion** is a full-stack application with a Flutter frontend and a FastAPI backend.
 It uses AI models to transcribe meeting audio and extract meaningful insights like summaries, decisions, and action points.